Paul Ben-Haim: Biography

+Music career

-Ben-Haim emigrated to the then British Mandate of Palestine in 1933 and lived in Tel Aviv, near Zina Dizengoff Square.
-He Hebraized his name, becoming an Israeli citizen upon that nation's independence in 1948.
-He composed chamber music, works for choir, orchestra and solo instruments, and songs.
+Ben-Haim composed chamber music, works for choir, orchestra and solo instruments, and songs.
 He championed a specifically Jewish national music: his own compositions are in a late Romantic vein with Middle Eastern overtones, somewhat similar to Ernest Bloch.

+Ben-Haim's Symphony No. 1 premiered in 1941.
+It is considered the first symphony written in Israel.

 His students include Eliahu Inbal, Henri Lazarof, Ben-Zion Orgad, Ami Maayani, Shulamit Ran, Miriam Shatal, Rami Bar-Niv and Noam Sheriff. [] Ben-Haim won the Israel Prize for music in 1957.

 The archive of Ben-Haim is preserved in the National Library of Israel.